Sara1729/PCA-from-VCF-files/README.md

 # Extract the ID of the outlier samples
 outliers_to_remove <- eigenvectors[eigenvectors$is_outlier, c("ID")]

-# Write the file that Plink will use for removal
+# Write the outlier file
 output_file <- "outliers_to_remove.txt"
 write.table(outliers_to_remove,
             file = output_file,